 - If you’re not spending too much on the trip, purchasing travel insurance doesn’t make much sense.

-- Your credit card, renters insurance, or homeowners insurance cover you
+- Your credit card (check here for some of my favorite travel credit cards!), renters insurance, or homeowners insurance cover you

 - Call your insurance provider or look at your policies before deciding if you need additional travel insurance or even just a less-inclusive option.